Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 Criminal Councillors in Ampang?

-It seems that two nominees to a municipal council have been accused of having been involved in criminal activities just few days before they are to be sworn in as Ampang Jaya Municipal Council (MPAJ) councillors next Tuesday.
+It seems that two nominees to a Selangor municipal council have been accused of having been involved in criminal activities just few days before they are to be sworn in as Ampang Jaya Municipal Council (MPAJ) councillors next Tuesday.
 Those two candidates are being investigated by the police following complaints by the public.
 NST reports that three of them have problems.

 At least three candidates, already issued appointment letters as